Rent Affordability Calculator UK 2026

 The 30x Rule

-Most UK letting agents require your annual income to be at least 30 times the monthly rent.
-For example, if the rent is £1,000 per month, you'd typically need an annual income of £30,000 or more.
+Many UK letting agents use an income check where your annual income should be at least 30 times the monthly rent.
+For example, if the rent is £1,000 per month, you may be asked to show annual income of £30,000 or more.
+Requirements vary by agent and landlord.

 Income Percentages